Frequently Asked Questions

 Our Whale Watch trips at Coffs Harbour operate daily from June to October, in the beautiful waters of the Solitary Islands Marine Park.

-We meet at Coffs Harbour International Marina, GATE E. If you could meet us 15 minutes prior to departure for an on time trip!
+We meet at Coffs Harbour International Marina, at the FLOATING WHARF.
+You can find this opposite Attitude Burgers.
+If you could meet us 15 minutes prior to departure for an on time trip!

 If you get motion sickness in a car, it’s likely you might experience it on our boat.
 We do have a fast boat ride to get to the whales, so there’s less time for sickness, but if you’re worried we suggest taking some motion-sickness medication.